Sitefinity/QuantumHeadlessAngularApp/README.md

 # QuantumHeadlessAngularApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
-It uses the [Sitefinity WebServices SDK](https://www.npmjs.com/package/sitefinity-webservices-sdk) and data from the Sitefinity hosted trial (Qunatum project)
+It uses the [Sitefinity WebServices SDK](https://www.npmjs.com/package/sitefinity-webservices-sdk) and data from the Sitefinity hosted trial (Quantum project)

 ## Development server